RarelyCharlie/rarelycharlie.github.io/glossary.md

 # meditation
 An exercise designed to create a feeling of peace and calm.

+# meetup
+A meeting arranged in advance at a particular time and place, usually in a ~~chatroom~~ or very rarely at a real life venue.
+A meetup at a real life venue is an example of ~~offsite contact.~~

 # Mega Member
 A ~~member~~ designated as having an important role in the ~~community~~.
 Also a ~~badge~~ denoting such a member.